 We believe our ability to establish and maintain long-term customer relationships, obtain recurring sales, and develop and maintain new and existing products are dependent on the strength of our operations, customer service, product development and maintenance, training, and other support teams.
-As of December 31, 2019, our Workforce Solutions operations team consisted of 367 employees associated with customer support, implementation services, training, product management; and our Provider Solutions operations team consisted of 214 employees associated with implementation services, training, data integration, product management, software development and quality assurance, credentials verification, consulting, and other functions.
+As of December 31, 2019, our Workforce Solutions operations team consisted of 367 employees associated with customer support, implementation services, training, product management, software development and quality assurance, and project management; and our Provider Solutions operations team consisted of 214 employees associated with implementation services, training, product management, software development and quality assurance, credentials verification, consulting, and other functions.